blazium-engine/blazium-docs/contributing/development/editor/creating_icons.rst

 Color conversion for light editor themes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the user has configured their editor to use a light theme, Godot will
+If the user has configured their editor to use a light theme, Blazium will
 convert the icon's colors based on a
-`set of predefined color mappings <https://github.com/godotengine/godot/blob/4.0.2-stable/editor/editor_themes.cpp#L60-L160>`__.
+`set of predefined color mappings <https://github.com/blazium-engine/blazium/blob/blazium-dev/editor/themes/editor_theme.cpp>`__.
 This is to ensure the icon always displays with a sufficient contrast rate.
 Try to restrict your icon's color palette to colors found in the list above.
 Otherwise, your icon may become difficult to read on a light background.